nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 console.log(array);             // [1,2,3,4,5]
 ```

-This code uses the spread operator inside of an array literal to fill in an array with the values from `set`.
+This code uses the spread operator inside an array literal to fill in an array with the values from `set`.
 The spread operator works on all iterables and uses the default iterator to determine which values to include.
-All values are read from the iterator and then inserted into the array in the location of the spread operator and in the order in which values where returned from the iterator.
+All values are read from the iterator and inserted into the array in the order in which values where returned from the iterator.
 This example works because sets are iterables, but it can work equally well on any iterable.
 Here's another example:

 ```js
 let map = new Map([ ["name", "Nicholas"], ["age", 25]]),